telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

         <a href="#index" data-icon="question">Home</a>
     </div>

+#### Hide All Hybrid Font Icons
-When custom icons are used and their names are the same as the integrated Kendo UI Mobile icon names, make sure that the font icons are not rendered.

-### Hide all Kendo UI Mobile font icons.
+When custom icons are used and their names are the same as the integrated Kendo UI hybrid icon names, make sure that the font icons are not rendered.
+The example below demonstrates how to hide all Kendo UI hybrid font icons.

+###### Example

     <style>
         .km-root .km-pane .km-view .km-icon:after,